AmauMaill/videoplayer/README.md

 - **Play, Pause, and Stop**: Users can toggle between playing, pausing, and stopping the video with intuitive controls.
 - **Progress Bar**: A dynamic progress bar shows the current playback position and allows users to seek to specific parts of the video.
 - **Timestamp Display**: Displays the current playback time in minutes and seconds for easy tracking.
-- **Fullscreen Support**: The app includes a fullscreen mode for an immersive viewing experience.

 ## How It Works